Long-time asymptotics of the modified KdV equation in weighted Sobolev spaces: Introduction

 The paper ends with a section to extend the asymptotics from Theorem \ref{thm:main1} to rougher solutions.
-First of all, we notice that one can trace all the details in our implementing of the nonlinear steepest descent and notice that actually it suffices to require the weights in $x$ to be $\left\langle x\right\rangle ^{s}$ with $s>\frac{1}{2}$.
-Then we apply approximation arguments to study solutions in $H^{1/4}$ and $H^{1}$ with some weights.
-Using the lowest regularity for the local well-posedness in $H^{k}\left(\mathbb{R}\right)$ with $k\ge\frac{1}{4}$ obtained by Kenig-Ponce-Vega see \cite{KPV}, the growth estimates for the $H^{k}$ norm due to Colliander-Keel-Staffilani-Takaoka-Tao \cite{CKSTT}, Guo \cite{Guo} and Kishimoto \cite{Kis}, we can use a global approximation argument to extend our long-time asymptotics to $H^{k,s}$ with $k\ge\frac{1}{4}$ and $\ell>\frac{1}{2}$.
-Then we can extend the results in the previous theorem and obtain the following:
+With the uniform estimates on error terms, we apply approximation arguments to study solutions in various low regularity spaces: $H^{1}$, $H^{1/4}$ and $L^2$ with some weights.
+Using the local well-posedness in $H^{k}\left(\mathbb{R}\right)$ with $k\ge\frac{1}{4}$ obtained by Kenig-Ponce-Vega see \cite{KPV}, the growth estimates for the $H^{k}$ norm due to Colliander-Keel-Staffilani-Takaoka-Tao \cite{CKSTT}, Guo \cite{Guo} and Kishimoto \cite{Kis}, and the recent advance on globally well-posedness by Harrop-Griffiths-Killip-Visan \cite{HGKV} in $H^\tau(\mathbb{R})$, $\tau>-1/2$ we employ a global approximation argument to extend our long-time asymptotics to $H^{k,2}$ with $k\geq 0$.
+Then we can extend the results in the previous theorem and obtain the following: \begin{theorem} For any initial data $u_{0}\in H^{k,1}\left(\mathbb{R}\right)$ with $k\geq 0$, the solution\footnote{For the precise meaning of solutions, we refer to Theorem \ref{thm:KVPlocal} and Theorem \ref{thm:gwphgkv} for details.} to the MKdV equation